 Recommendations:

 Tangerine used to be the Canadian travellers’ favorite, but they started charging a 2.5% currency conversion fee, which makes them less attractive.
-Best alternative is Manulife or the Wealthsimple prepaid card.
+Best alternative is Manulife or the new EQ Bank prepaid card.

 For spending: the best credit cards are the Home Trust card and the new Brim card.
 Alternatively Maestro debit cards (like Manulife) can also be used abroad, see below.